AndrewJDick/banoffee/README.md

 - If the gulp task still fails, [this] (http://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for) fix should resolve the error.
 Re-run the deploy-iOS Gulp task `$ gulp deploy-iOS`.

 ##### Future Deployment
+- Commit and push your changes to the repo (Commiting is required to increment the build version).
-1. Run the deploy-iOS Gulp task `$ gulp deploy-iOS`.
+- Run the deploy-iOS Gulp task `$ gulp deploy-iOS`.